AP Top 25 Reality Check: Blue bloods chasing No. 2 Bearcats | Times Leader

 With Florida slipping out of the Top 25 and snapping a 52-week streak of poll appearances, Cincinnati’s run of 34 consecutive appearances is now the fifth-longest active streak.

 Only Alabama (221), Ohio State (154), Georgia (74) and Notre Dame (70) are ahead of Cincinnati.
-The Buckeyes’ streak does not count the polls in 2020 that they were not eligible for because the Big Ten was not planning to hold a fall season.
+The Buckeyes’ streak does not count the polls in 2020 that they were not eligible for because the Big Ten was not planning to hold a fall season due to the coronavirus pandemic.

 Staying ranked shouldn’t be a problem for Cincinnati this season.
 Staying at No. 2 could be, even if the Bearcats win out in the American Athletic Conference.